 - Inventory Management Puzzle: You will find yourself doing this over and over.

-- No Recycling: Averted most objects (and some of the found debris) can be shredded into scrap and exchanged for resources.
+- No Recycling: Averted.
+Most objects (and some of the found debris) can be shredded into scrap and exchanged for resources.

 - Oxygen Meter: Prominently displayed on the backpack.

-- Plug 'n' Play Technology: Absolute majority of base modules can work both on a regular base and on a vehicle.
+- Plug 'n' Play Technology: A majority of base modules can work both on a regular base and on a vehicle.
 Small ones can also work when plugged into your backpack.
 And somehow, giant alien teleporters use compatible sockets as well!

 - Power Glows: Soft yellow for powered platforms, bright pink for alien structures.
+And blue for anything connected to an oxygen network.

-- Resources Management Gameplay: The player will die after running after oxygen, but bases and vehicles contain an infinite supply that extends to the range of a tether network.
+- Resources Management Gameplay: The player will die after running out of oxygen, but bases and vehicles contain an infinite supply that extends to the range of a tether network.
 All base modules and vehicles require both a variety of materials to be built, and a steady supply of power or fuel to operate.
 (There are modules that can be used to more easily obtain or replace materials not easily available.)

 - Secondary Fire: In addition to its default "vaporize landscape/hoover up useful bits" setting, the terraforming tool can raise ground level or create a flat plane.